Contrastive Learning for Many-to-many Multilingual Neural Machine Translation: Methodology

 A multilingual neural machine translation model learns a many-to-many mapping function $f$ to translate from one language to another.
-To distinguish different languages, we add an artificial token in front of each sentence, for both source side and target side.
-The base architecture of \method is the state-of-the-art Transformer (\citet{vaswani2017}).
+To distinguish different languages, we add an additional language identification token preceding each sentence, for both source side and target side.
+The base architecture of \method is the state-of-the-art Transformer \cite{vaswani2017}.
 A little different from previous work, we choose a larger setting with a 12-layer encoder and a 12-layer decoder to increase the model capacity.
 The model dimension is 1024 on 16 heads.
 To ease the training of the deep model, we apply Layer Normalization for word embedding and pre-norm residual connection following \citet{deep-transformer} for both encoder and decoder.
 Therefore, our multilingual NMT baseline is much stronger than that of Transformer big model.